Alexandra-Haynes/memes-collection/CONTRIBUTING.md

 2. **Branch**: Create a new branch based on the `main` branch.
 Use a branch name that briefly tells what your contribution is about, e.g., `add-new-meme` or `fix-typo-in-readme`.

 3. **Add Meme/Joke**:
-    - For memes: Save your meme image in the `static/images/` folder.
-Accepted file formats are `.png` and `.jpg`.
+    - For memes: Save your meme image in the `src/memes/` folder.
+Accepted file formats are `.png`, `.jpg`, and `.svg`.
-    - For jokes: Write your joke in a new markdown file inside the `content/` folder.
+    - For jokes: Write your joke in a new JavaScript file inside the `src/jokes/` folder.
+Export your joke as a string.

 4. **Commit**: Commit your changes.
 Use a clear and meaningful commit message.